growthboot/Javascript-Q/README.md

 QueryChain Library
 ----------------
-is a very small JavaScript library intended to reduce the data transfer and memory usage on your websites or apps compared to most standard libraries avialable.
-Our main goals behind this library is to maintain a very small core that can be used to build a dynamic UI easily while maintaining its ability to be expanded on with plugins.
-Yet, in most cases the core alone should be all that is needed to build a fully dynamic and ajax websites.
+Is a very small JavaScript library intended to reduce the data transfer and memory usage on your websites or apps compared to most standard libraries avialable.
+The library takes advanatge of modern functionality available in Javascript since HTML5 became standard.
+The idea is websites that want to service customers using pre HTML5 browsers can do so using vanilla HTML since they make up a very small portion of the market.

 ## Setup
 Include QueryChain q.js file into the head of your html document.